-Now that summer is finally here, we got a chance to do a great day hike at Bear Mountain State Park with some friends and their dogs.
+Now that fall is finally here, we got a chance to do a great day hike at Bear Mountain State Park with some friends and their dogs.
 Nothing is stopping my family and I from getting outside.
 Not even the coronavirus.

 Keeping things like restaurants and bars closed during the pandemic is understandable because of the close proximity to other people.
 But hiking is a great way to spend time with friends and maintain distance without having to wear a stupid face mask.